-Our primary competitors include specialty finance companies including other crossover funds, public funds investing in private companies and business development companies.
+Our primary competitors to provide financing to venture capital-backed, rapdigly growing emerging non-public companies include private equity and venture capital funds, other equity and non-equity based investment funds and investment banks and other sources of financing, including traditional financial services companies such as commercial banks and specialty finance companies including other business development companies.
 Many of these entities have greater financial and managerial resources than we will have.
 For additional information concerning the competitive risks we face, see "Risk Factors - Risks Relating to Our Business and Structure."